untilde/timezigs/README.md

 LinesPerBar         = round(n * (4 / d) * LPB)
 ```

+Delay column resolution:
+- Renoise’s note delay column has 256 sub-line units per line (`00`–`FF`), independent of ticks-per-line (TPL).
+TimeZigs’ fill logic rounds to these 256 steps and carries overflow to the next line when needed.

 Constraints and validation:
 - A beat must be at least `1` line long.
 If `(LPB * 4) / d < 1`, the tool warns and aborts.
 - Higher denominators (e.g., `d = 24`, `32`) generally require higher `LPB` to avoid sub-line beats.